 In fact, the farmer who rented the fields (from the owner – a man who lives in Canada) had agreed to let the travellers stay for one week.
 One week seemed fair enough.
 It seemed like a good compromise.
 Yet no one was sure if they would go away.
 But the travellers did move on when one week had elapsed.
 However, they did leave a lot of unpleasant rubbish and other horrible waste material behind.
 This did not endear them to the cultural mainstream.
 Oddly enough some of the local residents waited for the Council to clear the rubbish away.
 How strange it is to rely on bureaucracy: it might have taken months to resolve!
 Others just spent a happy day or two cleaning up the field.

 12. Farnham has a football team.
 If you happen to be walking close by when a match is taking place you can hear the frantic shouts and angry or despairing groans from both the players and supporters alike.
 In summer the pitch is left to recover from the wear and tear of the football season.
 The grass grows long – but if you pause and listen hard you can hear the lines from Kevin Hall’s ‘A poem for football lovers‘.
-Then look upwards: the grey gathering clouds of summer hint of the forthcoming months and suddenly you hear Philip Larkin’s poem ‘Autumn‘: Football matches will have started again – when, as Larkin wrote, ‘the air deals blows: surely too hard, too often …’
+Then look upwards: there the grey gathering clouds of summer hint of the forthcoming months and suddenly you hear Philip Larkin’s poem ‘Autumn‘: Football matches will have started again, when, as Larkin wrote, ‘the air deals blows: surely too hard, too often …’

 13. It’s the month of May – and the photogpah shows the cricket pitch that is situated close to Farnham Castle.
-The white sight-screen, the old pavilion, the huge horse chestnut trees and the soft pale green grass of the newly-mown cricket pitch: the ensemble creates a strangely meditative atmosphere.
+The white sight-screen, the old pavilion, the huge horse chestnut trees and the soft pale green grass of the newly-mown cricket pitch: well, the ensemble creates a strangely meditative atmosphere.

 14. Thank goodness the weather wasn’t too bad on the day the circus came to town.
 It had been one of the wettest Aprils on record and May hadn’t been that much better.
 But the circus arrived and set up shop in the park.
-The huge lorries that transported the equipment as well as all the animals had made deep tyre tracks in the sodden grass.
+The huge lorries that transported the equipment and all the animals had made deep tyre tracks in the sodden grass.
 Green grass quickly turned to mud.

 On the day this photograph was taken it seemed as if some sort of talent show was taking place in the big top.
 It was mid-afternoon.
 A girl was singing a rock song; raw and basic: it reminded me of one-act plays like Edward Albee’s ‘The zoo story’.